Sentinel values

 sentinel value for a method that returns owned pointers.
 For example, a method

-that parses a large structure may produce std::nullptr
+that parses a large structure may produce nullptr in the case of failure.

 A similar situation in Rust would make use of the type